 Style

-Contributors should aim to get away completely from the usual style of writing archaeological reports.
-Instead, just tell the story: try and remember how you present the site when you lecture about it to the local archaeological society – and put that down on paper.
-Tell us how you came to set up the excavation, what you thought you were going to find, how the dig progressed, and how you reached your conclusions.
+Contributors should aim to get away completely from the usual style of writing formal archaeological reports.
+Instead, just tell the story: try to put down on paper how you would present the site when you lecture about it to a local archaeological society.
+Tell us how you came to set up the excavation or project, what questions you wanted to answer, how work progressed, how you reached your conclusions, and what they tell us about the wider period or subject.
 This is a very typical formula – but any formula will do.
-Just relax; use words like fortunately, and unfortunately – your hopes and fears as the dig progressed – your disappointments and triumphs.
-Tell us about your problems, how you fought through them and eventually solved them – or failed to solve them.
-Tell us where the evidence is missing and confess to the weak parts of your argument – and of course your final triumph.
-Above all, be human, be normal, be yourself.
+Above all, be human, be yourself.

 Length